 Before we knew it, we were on our way and reality set in that my daughter had cancer.
 We were all about to start a journey that we had no idea what the outcome was going to be.

 Upon arrival, we were taken to a private room and we were told the severity of her condition and survival rates for children her age.
 I have never been so scared in my life.

 The following day, Ava was intubated and underwent a variety of scans to confirm the diagnosis and the size of the tumour.
 Waiting for the results felt like a lifetime.
-That night, it was confirmed that Ava had stage 3 neuroblastoma and her tumour weighed over 1 kilogram.
+That night, it was confirmed that Ava had stage 3 neuroblastoma and her tumour weighed over one kilogram.
 It was wrapped around her heart, lungs and windpipe as well as intra- spinal, which explained her lack of movement and issues with her neck, legs and breathing.
 I was told she was inoperable and the only treatment option was chemotherapy.

 By day-two she started chemotherapy and had three-week cycles.
 As a parent, this was the hardest thing I had to watch but unfortunately there was no other option for Ava.
 After six chemotherapy treatments, Ava’s tumour had shrunk 75 per cent which meant she was now eligible for surgery.
 My husband and I were told about all the surgery risks and things that could go wrong but the truth was without the surgery, Ava’s tumour was not going to shrink anymore and it had to happen.

 Surgery took about seven hours and the surgeon managed to remove 90 per cent of the tumour in Ava’s chest.
 Following this, Ava had two further chemotherapy treatments and completed treatment in February 2016.

 Ava has been deemed stable now for nine months and we couldn’t be happier.
 She still has a long road ahead with weekly physio to improve her mobility, repeat scans every three months and constant follow-ups with Sydney Children’s Hospital.